Enrico Rava/Joe Lovano – Roma

 Band members drop out and come back in with acute sensitivity to the music’s direction and dynamics.
 I don’t know how regularly this band plays, perhaps these five are on stage for the first time together… I don’t really care; what I do know is that this is a remarkably organic band, and on this night (it was 18 November 2018) the stars have truly aligned, resulting in a performance which sounds to me nearer to sublime with every listen.

-If Interiors feels like a whole concert’s worth of music within its 15 minutes, Secrets is the lighter palate-cleanser, will all involved rolling and rocking through the changes.
-A pedal from Douglas and Cleaver segue the band through a free-ish chat and on into the pacy boppish Fort Worth, with Lovano, Rava and Guidi all taking turns against the cooking rhythm team.
+If Interiors feels like a whole concert’s worth of music within its 15 minutes, Secrets is the lighter palate-cleanser, with all involved rolling and rocking through the changes.
+A pedal from Douglas and Cleaver segues the band through a free-ish chat and on into the pacy, boppish Fort Worth, with Lovano, Rava and Guidi all taking turns against the cooking rhythm team.